srirangamuc/agromart/README.md

 4. Set up the database and environment variables.
 5. Start the server: `npm start`
 6. Open your browser and go to `http://localhost:5000`.

-## Contributing
-We welcome contributions to improve FreshMart!
-Please fork the repository, create a new branch, and submit a pull request with your changes.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.